The Best Headphones in Every Style, for Every Budget

 Meze Liric: Portable Planar Sound

 The Liric is the first closed-back reference headphone from Meze, the award-winning developers of the Empyrean and the Elite headphones.
 The Liric is smaller than those headphones, easier to drive, and portable.
 The Liric has a mostly neutral sound with some bottom-end warmth and highs that are prominent and well-defined.
 It's not as warm as the Empyrean, and it has a more immediate sound.
 The instruments are right there and one feels surrounded by the artist with a depth of sound that is large and cohesive.
 The bass is fast and tight; mids and highs are clear and detailed.
 Imaging and transients are phenomenal.
-The Liric is not difficult to drive, but we recommend using a portable DAC, since planar magnetic headphones shine with more power.
 Meze has always done a remarkable job with the mechanical engineering of their headphones, and the Liric is no exception.
-The Liric has a snug fit on your head that is neither fatiguing nor clampy.
+It fits snugly on your head but is neither fatiguing nor clampy.
 We like to pair the Liric with a Black Dragon Premium Cable for added body.

 Audeze LCD-3 Headphones: All About the Bass